Jkim-21/landing-page/README.md

-# landing-page
+# Landing Page
-We are creating an entire web page from a design provided by The Odin Project based on the HTML & CSS skills we've learned so far.
+We created an entire web page from a design provided by The Odin Project based on the HTML & CSS skills we've learned so far.

 Sources/Credit for Images: